 Far and away, one of the most common ways in which small business owners shoot themselves in the foot is by not adequately understanding their policy and the details it contains.
 By not reviewing their policies, many small business owners aren’t fully aware of the risks they’re exposed to and don’t truly understand what their insurance will cover.

 Don’t make the same mistake.
-Be sure to review your policy in detail and get a grasp of what you’re covered against.
+Be sure to review your policy in detail with your business insurance agent and get a grasp of what you’re covered against.
 That way, you’ll be able to assess whether or not you need to update your policy or purchase any additional policies to protect your business.

 Failing To Quickly Notify Their Insurer